JakeClark38a/VulnBot/general-prompt.md

 The following attack is **NOT ALLOWED**:
 1. Any brute force password cracking attack.
-2. Any interaction at port 22 (SSH)
+2. Any interaction at port 9091, exceept accessing files

 You may attack any path on the previously specified host and port.